deshawnwatson100-max/klarity-app/README.md

    - Sets the tone for suggested responses

 10. **Suggested Reply Cards**
-   - 2-3 contextual response options appear as card-style bubbles
+   - 1 contextual response option appears as card-style bubble
    - Each includes:
      - Message text in bubble format with color-matched glow
      - "Use this reply" button beneath (glows in intention color)
+     - "Use different reply" button (outlined style) - generates alternative suggestion
      - Smooth lift animation on tap
    - Replies are tailored to your chosen direction AND tone
    - One tap inserts reply into input bar
+   - Tap "Use different reply" to generate another suggestion
+   - Shorten/Lengthen options hidden until you tap the reply bubble (smooth fade-in animation)

 11. **Emotional Face Scan Prompt** ✨ NEW
    - Appears after tone modulation card in the chat flow